 International Customers: Sorry, we do not ship gun stocks outside the US.

-Available in 12 or 20 gauges, make selection above using the drop down box
+Available in 12 or 20 gauges, make the selection above using the drop-down box.

 Click Here for matching forend.

 Replacement stocks are in high demand.
 Generally, stocks and forends in standard grade walnut will ship within two-four weeks.
 At times, a stock or forend may need to be cut.
 Depending on the season these may take several more weeks to cut.
 We do not have an electronic inventory with the shop, and they can sell out very quickly from one day to the next.
 Please be patient, as many of our custom products may need to be crafted, ship times may run up to 6-8 weeks.
 This is a small family shop, one of only a few left doing replacement stocks.

 Higher grades and different custom woods are available.

 Our unfinished and uncheckered gun stocks and forends are generally purchased by accomplished woodworkers, gunsmiths, and others, who are familiar with the term rough machine inletted and who have access to the tools, equipment, and knowledge needed for safe gun stock fittings.